aviv82/practice-code-review/src/difference/README.md

-# Intersection: use Set method
+# Difference: use Set method

-Compares two arrays and returns their intersecting values in a new array containing no repetitions without altering original arrays
+Compares two arrays and returns the values that are not repeating and removes doubles

 ## Strategy